Snowiiii/Pumpkin/docs/config/query.md

 :::

 #### `port`: Integer (0-65535) (optional)
 What port to listen to query protocol requests.
-If not specified, uses the same port as the server.
+If not specified, it uses the same port as the server.

 :::code-group
 ```toml [features.toml] {3}